codr7/g-fu/v1/doc/functional_objects.md

 ```

 ### Classification
 Classes may be created using the `class`-macro.
-Classes are implemented as dispatchers with `this`-support, the constructor is just another method.
+Classes are implemented as `self`-aware `dispatch`-ers, the constructor is just another method.

 ```
 (mac class (id supers slots methods..)
   '(let %id
-     (let-this ()
+     (let-self ()
        (dispatch
          (id () '%id)
          (slots () '%slots)